V2X-Hub/.github/profile/README.md

 🚀 **Welcome to V2X-Hub!**

 This page showcases our group's research and innovation on bidirectional Electric Vehicles (EVs).
 We are a research team at the **Salford Business School** of the **University of Salford**.
 Our research is dedicated to advancing **Sustainability** with a focus on **sustainable energy and transport systems** through cutting-edge research and innovation.
-We pursue UN Sustainable Development Goals [SDG] (https://sdgs.un.org/goals) 7, 9, 11, 12, 13.
+We pursue UN Sustainable Development Goals [UN-SDGs](https://sdgs.un.org/goals) 7, 9, 11, 12, 13.

 ## 🌍 Our Mission
 To develop visionary and holistic solutions for **decarbonization, energy transition, and sustainable mobility**.